sergeyfast/eazy-jsonrpc/tests/README.md

 eazy-jsonrpc tests
 ============

-To pass all tests you should create vhost http://eazyjsonrpc/ to eazy-jsonrpc folder
+To pass all tests just run `php -S localhost:8000` in eazy-jsonrpc folder

-Tests are using http://eazyjsonrpc/tests/example-server.php url.
+Tests are using `http://localhost:8000/tests/example-server.php` url.